Seasonal allergies can dampen our enjoyment of spring and autumn. Two gorgeous seasons that we want to feel our best for!

 - Take medications like Claritin, Allegra or XYZAL.

 - Create symptom relief via natural methods.

-Option one of feeling miserable is..well…miserable, so that’s not a great take.
+Option 1 of feeling miserable is..well…miserable, so that’s not a great take.
 Option 2 has pros and cons.
 Medications typically have a list of side effects and are best saved for health challenges that truly warrant pharmaceutical intervention, hopefully for a short period of time while underlying imbalances are remedied.
 Maybe use option 3 and save option 2 for an emergency day.